odinr/CustomElement-CodeBlock/readme.md

 ```javascript
 import "@codin/html-codeblock/src/code-block";
 ```
+## Prism
+This webcomponent is build on **[PrismJs](http://prismjs.com/)**

+Not the most optimal, since it doesn´t use modules, but good enough and lightweight.
+Hopefully in the future Prism will go over to modules so we can slim down this component
 ### Components

 all componenets from prism are compatible, but they are not module based, so all components need to be required the old way with global scope.